BetonQuest/BetonQuest/docs/Documentation/Schedules.md

 ### Catchup Strategies

-While the server is shut down, of course no events can be run so some runs of a schedule might get missed.
+Obviously, scheduled events can't be run while the server is shut down.
-If you want to be sure that a schedule will be executed, even if the server has been shut down at that time it should have run, you can define a **catchup strategy**.
+If you want to be sure that a schedule will nevertheless be run, you can define a **catchup strategy**.

-On startup, it is checked which schedules have been missed and (if needed) they will be run on the first tick.
+On startup, BetonQuest checks which schedules have been missed and (if needed) they will be run on the first tick.
 Schedules of the same type will be run in the order they were missed.
 For mixed types the **order** can **not** be **guaranteed**.